alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 06/08/2022

+*`DefaultValueServiceImpl` might be modified.
+Instead of sending complete objects, i'll probably only send the object's ID.
+The code in the controllers when creating a new type might also be changed since i think it might lead to an error considering how the create methods have been developed.
+Exceptions will also be added for each @DeleteMapping.
+I'll also start checking out how to implement logging and once i'll start developing the front end i'll give a look at how to send custom error messages to it when an error occurs or anything else.*

+* Some ambiguous GetMappings URLs have been modified in a few controllers
+* `Delete` method in `UtilisateurController/Service/ServiceImpl` has been deleted and replaced by a `deleteById` method.
+This modification has been done for each entity (contrary to what i said i would do before but it's more logical and easier to implement, at least to me).
+* New interface has been created in `ContractRepository` => `getContractByContractName`.
+It will be used by the `getContractByName` method in `ContractService/ServiceImpl`.
+* New interface has been created in `SoftwareRepository` => `getSoftwareByName`.
+It will be implemented in the `Service/ServiceImpl/Controller` to retrieve a software by searching for its name.
+* New interface has been created in `TeamRepository` => `getTeamByName`.
+It will have the same use as the two above.
+* `getTicketCategoryByName` has been implemented in `TicketCategoryServiceImpl and Controller`.
+* The interface `getDeviceByName` has been implemented in `DeviceService/ServiceImpl/Controller`.
+* New interface has been created in `LicenseKeyRepository` => `getLicenseKeyByKey`.
+It has been implemented.

+***
+### 04/08/2022
+__The project has been renamed to `QuickDesk`.
+There will only be one version.
+I'll implement more functions over time such as a mailing service to send emails to users, etc...__
+*More code has been cleaned.
+I'll test all the methods ASAP and if everything is fine then i'll start developing the frontend with angular.
+Once the frontend will be implemented, new methods will be developed if required.*
+***
+### 03/08/2022
+* Creation of a new package : `backend`.
+It will contain the whole backend and another package called `frontend` will be created which will contain the angular front.
+The project will be refactored and renamed to QuickDesk instead of QuickDesk Lite.
+* Creation of a new LocalDateTime variable in `Comment` => commentDateEdited.
+* Code has been reviewed in `CommentServiceImpl`.
+Modifications have been made in `CommentService` accordingly such as create and update comment methods : the code will retrieve the ticket attached to the comment from the ticket's body instead of using the repository to find it in the database.
+* Code has been reviewed in `ContractorServiceImpl`.
+***
 ### 02/08/2022
 *More code has been cleaned in `UtilisateurServiceImpl` and `TeamServiceImpl`.
 All the `ServiceImpl` classes for ticket attributes (priority, etc) have been cleaned aswell*